 Once upon a time, all car windows needed to be rolled down manually, but that’s not the case today.
 Most modern vehicles are now equipped with power windows.
-While this feature ensures you get fresh air faster, it can also mean problems when something malfunctions?
+While this feature ensures you get fresh air faster, it can also mean problems when something malfunctions.
 What are some of the main reasons your power windows are not working?

 5 Causes of Power Window Failure

 The most common reason why power windows are not working is due to a broken window regulator or a broken window motor.
-It can also be caused by faulty wirings between your car’s body and the door, which is quite common place for them to break.
+It can also be caused by faulty wirings between your car’s body and the door, which is quite a common place for them to break.

 Here is a more detailed list of the most common causes of power window failure:

 1. Broken Regulator

 To move each power window up and down, a regulator is needed.
 With every door that has a power window, there is a regulator in place.

 When this window regulator goes bad, nothing will happen when the up or down button is pushed.
 The only way to fix the problem is to replace the regulator.

 The regulator is made of steel cables which can start to rust and fail over time.
 Sometimes, when these regulator cables fail, the window will be stuck at the bottom of the door.

 In addition to the regulator, each power window also comes with a motor that powers the operation.
 At the end of the motor is a gear that connects to the window regulator for seamless movement.